blindcoco/srpgstudio/Misc/Targeted Repair Item/$readme.txt

-Note: This plugin will clash with other plugins that affect the function Miscellaneous.isDurabilityChangeAllowed Note 2: There is a hardcoded lock on repairing repair items to prevent infinite repairs
+Note: This plugin will clash with other plugins that affect the function Miscellaneous.isDurabilityChangeAllowed Note 2: There is a hardcoded lock on repairing repair items to prevent infinite repairs Note 3: Removed the default behavior allowing repairs of undamaged item to limit misclicks Note 4: Repair Items without custom parameters will not work anymore once plugin is installed.
+If you want to make a general repair item, use { repairTypes: ["Weapon", "Staff", "Item"] }

 History
 1.0 - April 23rd 2022